By Harold Hedelman

 This year has brought with it historic climate impacts and, appropriately, historic levels of awareness about the threat of climate change.
 It’s against that backdrop that the Global Climate Action Summit (GCAS) takes place Sept.
 12-14 in San Francisco.
 The Summit is bringing together climate change leaders from around the world and aims to catalyze climate action to stave off the worst impacts of global warming.

 In addition to the invitation-only formal agenda, the Summit features over 350 affiliate events.
 CCL chapters and action teams are organizing seven of those affiliate events which, together, are being promoted to the general public as a GCAS mini-summit.
 Some of the CCL events can be live streamed from anywhere in the country.
 The CCL mini-summit, hosted at a cluster of venues in downtown San Francisco, includes seven sessions on topics such as carbon pricing, bipartisan communication, climate-smart finance, and how carbon dividends benefit frontline communities.
-For all seven session descriptions, times, and registration links, click here.

 “It struck me recently how proud I am of the mini-summit, which local CCL members have put together in affiliation with the Global Climate Action Summit,” said Elyce Klein, one of the local CCL volunteers making this happen.
 “Once again, we are bringing to the public a hopeful perspective and specific proposals.
 Instead of feeling overwhelmed and hopeless, it’s great to be offering actual solutions that are so badly needed in order to address the climate crisis.”

 The U.S. Business Case for a Carbon Tax